dlannan/defold-worldmap/README.md

 # defold-worldmap
-A worldmap tool that loads in SHP files and displays them.
+A Defold world map viewer using ShapeLib to load in SHP files